 WENDY LOOMIS is an award-winning San Francisco-based composer, pianist, producer, and educator.
 She has released 18 CDs to date and performs nationally and internationally with various ensembles in the genres of poetic jazz, new age, and world music.

 Wendy's most recent composition is called What if We? - a piece about sea level rise written in collaboration with ClimateMusic Project.
 The work features poetry by Royal Kent and was premiered by band COPUS at the World Bank and Forest Trends in Washington, DC in November 2019.
-The audio recording and accompanying video will be available in early spring 2020.
+The audio recording and accompanying video will be available soon (squelched by the pandemic).

 Ms. Loomis merited the ASCAP Award for Composition four times.
 In 2019 vocal single Always earned a nomination from the Hollywood Music and Media Awards and won best Christian Pop Song by the Clouzine International Music Awards.
 Wendy's compositions for poetic jazz band COPUS and ambient duo Phoenix Rising have also garnered nominations and awards from HMMA, the Los Angeles Music Awards, and the Unisong International Song Competition.
 Wendy's music can be heard on Sirius XM, Comcast, Music Channel, Spotify, iTunes, CDBaby, Youtube, Pandora, and Rhapsody.

 Some of the notable venues where Wendy has performed include The Bitter End and Feinstein's 54 Below in Manhattan; he San Francisco Jazz Center, and Kimball's East, and Mazza Castle in the Bay Area; and the Cutting Edge Festival in New Orleans.

 Wendy's music has been included in independent films "Lea", "Tragic", We Are Egypt" and "Virgin of the Candles".